 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
-Proprietary and fiduciary funds also use the accrual basis of accounting.

 Revenues - exchange and non-exchange transactions - Revenues resulting from exchange transactions, in which each party gives and receives essentially equal value, are recorded on the accrual basis when the exchange takes place.
 On a modified accrual basis, revenues are recorded in the fiscal year in which the resources are measurable and become available.
 Available means that the resources will be collected within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
 For the District, available means expected to be received within sixty days of fiscal year-end.